Drug & Alcohol Rehab Dorset & Near Dorset

 At Rehab Recovery, we aim to empower individuals in Dorset who struggle with drug and alcohol addiction.

-We achieve this aim by offering an entirely free helpline.
+We achieve this aim by offering an entirely free helpline for all your rehab queries.

 When you contact Rehab Recovery, we carry out a short but important assessment so we may determine the best way forward for you.

-Specifically, we determine the precise nature of your problems that relate to drug and alcohol addiction.
+Specifically, we determine the precise nature of your problems that relate to drug and alcohol addiction and potential rehab.

 We then match you with a rehab provider in Dorset, near Dorset or surrounding areas that we believe are best suited to helping you resolve your problems with drug and alcohol addiction.